What are ERP Systems?

 Operations — Operations includes the activities particular to a company's specialisation.
 For example, production lines are relevant to manufacturing firms, project management and support to service providers, and distribution management of warehouses and inventories.
 Many kinds of operations are important for many categories of businesses, such as inventory management.
 Some are unique to business fields such as financial services, such as project management and fund management.

 Purchasing and Procurement — The most important challenge in purchasing is to know precisely what, and when, goods and services a company wants.
-ERP systems provide information on the sales data to be accomplished which can be contrasted to the stock available to determine what needs to be purchased.
-ERP systems also monitor raw product or parts actual costs which help project managers negotiate better.
+Best ERP system provide information on the sales data to be accomplished which can be contrasted to the stock available to determine what needs to be purchased.
+Best ERP systems also monitor raw product or parts actual costs which help project managers negotiate better.

 Quality Management — In industrial production, quality management is essential, but can also be important in distribution, and even in professional services.
 The quality standards are high for highly regulated industries such as food and beverage, and heavy penalties for non-compliance.
 Although quality control may be applied as a stand-alone tool, most ERPs for manufacturing systems have quality monitoring features.